craigfay/open_ui/README.md

 # Welcome! 👋
-**OpenUI** is a developer friendly Rust library for creating high-performance cross-platform GUI apps.
+**OpenUI** is a developer friendly Rust library for creating cross-platform GUI apps.
 This is a great choice for anyone who doesn't want to work directly with [OpenGL](https://www.khronos.org/opengl/wiki/OpenGL_Shading_Language), or wrappers like [Glutin](https://crates.io/crates/glutin) or [Glium](https://crates.io/crates/glium), and for anyone who doesn't need an entire desktop web framework like [Electron](https://github.com/electron/electron) or [Tauri](https://github.com/tauri-apps/tauri).

 # Try It Yourself! 🕹
 It's extremely easy to try out the OpenUI example project, a 1980's-style [Snake Game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)#History).
 Use the arrow keys and spacebar to play.